onetechgenius/eziptv/README.md

 PS: Please expect some delay for Pastebin to process your file, sometime the "raw" is updated by Pastebin every 30-60 minutes after you've made the changes.

-Also the format of your Pastebin file needs to be very specific, look at the exemple playlist to help you build your own.
+Also the format of your Pastebin file needs to be very specific (JSON format), look at the exemple playlist to help you build your own.
 It's not that hard.

 Enjoy!